dmakarov/svm/spec.md

 2. Check transactions, currently two checks
    - check age
      - If the locked results for a transaction are not an error, we:
-         - check if the transaction's blockhah is valid for the `max_age` OR
+         - check if the transaction's blockhash is valid for the `max_age` OR
          - verify if the transaction message has a durable nonce that is authorized, if the transaction nonce is not advanceable.
    - check status cache
      - Checks if the transaction has already been processed.